-Registered: 9 years, 2 months ago
+Registered: 10 years, 2 months ago

 Observer and imager from light-polluted Outer London.
 Telescope and observatory enthusiast.
 My main current interest is imaging the Moon and planets in high-resolution, but I also dabble in solar, cometary and asteroid work, and take deep-sky images as well.
 My main telescopes are a Celestron C-14, a C-11 fitted with a Hyperstar imaging system, and a 245mm Newtonian.
 I use several smaller telescopes as well, including a Lunt LS60 double-stacked H alpha telescope, and a 100mm refractor that I do much public outreach work with, taking it in a trolley around London on buses and tube trains.
 The other telescopes are housed in three observatory sheds I have constructed.
 I wrote a book entitled Setting-up a Small Observatory, in Patrick Moore's Practical Astronomy Series (Springer).
 I often contribute also to Astronomy Now magazine.
 I give talks, mostly around practical amateur astronomy, but also sometimes on historical and cosmological subjects.
 I have been on the Board of Trustees and Council of the BAA at various times since 2005.
 In 2021 I was elected President.
-I currently combine that with directorship of the Equipment & Techniques Section, and I am also Chair of the Sir Patrick Moore Prize Committee and of the BAA Strategy Group, and on the committees of the Jupiter and Mercury & Venus Sections.
+I currently combine that with directorship of the Equipment & Techniques Section, and I am also Chair of the Sir Patrick Moore Prize Committee and of the BAA Strategy Group, and on the committee of the Jupiter Section.
 I am also a Vice-President of, and Observations Director for, the West of London Astronomical Society.

-Last Activity: 2 weeks, 6 days ago
+Last Activity: 2 hours, 39 minutes ago

-Topics Started: 15
+Topics Started: 22

-Replies Created: 66
+Replies Created: 82

 Forum Role: Participant